 Why we need computer vision

 Right off the bat, we need to make a distinction between perceiving and understanding the visual world.
 Various computer vision materials and products are introduced to us through associations with the human eye.
-It’s an easy connection to make, but it’s an incorrect representation of what computer vision and in particular image recognition are trying to achieve.
+It’s an easy connection to make, but it’s an incorrect representation of what computer vision and and image recognition in particular are trying to achieve.
 The brain and its computational capabilities are the real drivers of human vision, and it’s the processing of visual stimuli in the brain that computer vision models are intended to replicate.

 How human vision works